shamanec/ios-appium-docker/README.md

 ## Create the docker image
 1. Run **'docker build -t ios-appium .'** or execute **./services.sh build-image**
-2. Wait for the image to be created.
+2. Wait for the image to be created - it will be named 'ios-appium' by default.

-#### Additional docker image note
+#### Additional docker image notes

-1. You can remove the docker image using the script also by executing **./services.sh remove-image**
+1. You can remove the default docker image 'ios-appium' using the script also by executing **./services.sh remove-image**.
+2. You can build a specific docker image by providing name as argument.
+Example: **./services.sh build-image test**
+3. You can remove a specific docker image by providing name as argument.
+Example: **./services.sh remove-image test**

 ## Prepare the Developer Disk Images